-- Clevedon, Portishead and Nailsea are identified as places which should only consider locally significant development ensuring the availability of jobs and services for themselves and surrounding communities.
-Due to their close proximity to each other, these three towns have overlapping catchment areas which are perhaps somewhat smaller than would be expected in a rural area and due to their proximity to Bristol and Weston, they are not expected to provide highest order goods and services for their population, but they nevertheless act as local service centres for their populations and adjacent parishes. - 4.79 All of these towns have high out-commuting levels and the emphasis will be on discouraging development which would re-enforce this and on encouraging local employment and service provision which would stem the flow of commuters.
-Nailsea in particular has suffered from being planned as a dormitory town in the 1960's and there is evidence that the mix and type of housing and lack of job opportunities is having an adverse impact on the community. - Clevedon and Portishead are highly constrained by Green Belt and flood plain, and expansion of settlement boundaries and development outside current settlement boundaries is inappropriate.
-There may be some scope at Nailsea for additional development provided it meets identified local needs in terms of the mix of uses and housing types and tenures, is co-ordinated by Nailsea Town Council, is not in the Green Belt, and is delivered through an allocation in the Sites and Policies Development Plan Document incorporating any necessary amendments to the settlement boundary. - 4.81 On sites previously in non-residential use preference will be given to development proposals for employment, shopping, public transport and other services which will increase self-containment and improve their role as service centres.
-With regard to new housing development, this will be restricted to infill, redevelopment and conversion, or subdivision, which will improve the current mix of house types and sizes, improves affordability and make contributions towards infrastructure and facilities.
+- 4.76 Clevedon, Portishead and Nailsea are identified as places which should only consider locally significant development ensuring the availability of jobs and services for themselves and surrounding communities.
+Due to their close proximity to each other, these three towns have overlapping catchment areas which are perhaps somewhat smaller than would be expected in a rural area and due to their proximity to Bristol and Weston, they are not expected to provide highest order goods and services for their population, but they nevertheless act as local service centres for their populations and adjacent parishes. - All of these towns have high out-commuting levels and the emphasis will be on discouraging development which would re-enforce this and on encouraging local employment and service provision which would stem the flow of commuters.
+Nailsea in particular has suffered from being planned as a dormitory town in the 1960's and there is evidence that the mix and type of housing and lack of job opportunities is having an adverse impact on the community.
+Proposals at Nailsea should aim to address this and encourage a more balanced age structure. - A.78 New residential development within the settlement boundaries, and residential development for up to about 50 dwellings adjoining the settlement boundaries, will be supported provided it does not harm the objectives of the plan.
+Within these towns, developments of more than 50 dwellings have wider infrastructure and environmental impacts which need to be properly considered through a development plan.
+New development will only be permitted where it is demonstrated that the local infrastructure is sufficient to accommodate the demands of the development (for example, school places, community buildings and foul and storm water drainage systems).
+Larger sites must come forward as allocations, so that they can be consulted upon as part of the plan process, their impacts can be assessed in advance and any necessary mitigation measures identified at the outset.

-4.82 Within Clevedon, Nailsea and Portishead new jobs, dwellings and retail floorspace (2006-2026) will be broadly provided as follows:
+4.79 In assessing the suitability of development proposals the Council will assess the economic, social and environmental dimensions.
+Within Clevedon, Nailsea and Portishead new jobs, dwellings and retail floorspace (2006-2026) will be broadly provided as follows: